lowepowerlab/protocols/gene_deletion.md

 **Writing/editing credits:** Tiffany Lowe-Power

 This protocol describes the unmarked gene deletion strategy in *Ralstonia*.
+If you are making a marked deletion (e.g. replacing a gene with a GmR marker), pUFR80 is not the best choice.
 **Unmarked gene deletion** involves
 1. a **negative selection** where antibiotic selection drives a vector to integrate into the genome next to the gene-of-interest followed by a
 1. **positive selection** where sucrose sensitivity (conferred by SacB levanosucrase expressed from the vector backbone) drives the vector to recombine out of the genome resulting in ~50% wildtype and 50% knockout genotype clones that must be genotyped by (colony) PCR